-Many dogs will stop vomiting first thing in the morning if we give them a midnight snack just before bed.
-This works to help prevent that stomach acid build up.
-Some people will also leave out puzzle boxes or kong toys with snacks in them that dogs can work on overnight.
+Many dogs will stop vomiting first thing in the morning if given a midnight snack just before bed.
+This works to help prevent stomach acid build up.
+Some pet parents whose dogs suffer from bilious vomiting may also choose to leave out puzzle feeders or kong toys with snacks in them that dogs can work on overnight.
 This can be especially helpful for dogs that wake their humans up for food in the middle of the night.

 Other dogs may need an antacid to help treat their early morning vomiting.
 Famotidine and omeprazole are common over-the-counter antacids used for bilious vomiting in dogs.
 Other dog digestive health supplements can be used to reduce the risk of nighttime vomiting.
 Frequently, dogs only need a single dose each night to prevent early morning vomit piles.

 Dogs with bilious vomiting syndrome will be seen to regularly vomit bile as a result of gastric retention.
 The vomiting can be prevented with small, frequent meals or an nighttime antacid if necessary.
 Older dogs are more likely to suffer from bilious vomiting than younger dogs, but morning puking can occur in dogs of any age.

 However, it is important to note that not all early morning vomiting is caused by stomach acid build-up.
 Please chat with veterinary support before assuming antacids are the right approach or assuming morning nausea is bilious vomiting.
 If a pup has vomited more than one time in a row, is lethargic, having diarrhea, or may have gotten into something, they should be evaluated by a veterinarian to ensure nothing more complicated or severe going on.
 There are a variety of of other issues that can cause pups to vomit, and sometimes dogs may need more than just over-the-counter assistance.